Horobird/ShoplogoAnswearCucumberCypress/README.md

 [![Alt text](image.png)](https://youtu.be/5LHoWFp18Jc)

  :point_up: This is one of my first jobs as a QA machine.
 It does not carry a commercial load and is performed solely for the acquisition of skills.
+I will be glad not only that this example may be useful to someone, but also grateful if I receive comments and corrections to it.